 Infants are generally ready to try table foods around 8-11 months of age.
 The Blue Door teachers will communicate individually with each family regarding the gradual introduction of table foods.
 All foods offered will be mashed or cut into pieces no larger than ¼ inch square, and served to the child according to their chewing and swallowing capabilities.

 By age one most children will have transitioned into eating all table foods provided by the CDL.
 Menus are posted in the hallway, Blue Door classroom and on the CDL website.
 All food allergies must be reported to the CDL office.
-If your child cannot eat what is being served due to a food allergy, vegetarian diet or religious reasons, the CDL will provide an alternative item.
-Due to a high incidence of peanut allergies, no peanut products will be served at the CDL.
+If your child cannot eat what is being served due to a food allergy, vegetarian diet or religious reasons, families must comlete a special care plan and provide an alternative item.

 Blue Door will provide crib sheets for all children and has some sleep sacks for children to use.
 Parent may also bring sleep sacks from home.
 No blankets will be used in cribs.
 Crib sheets and sleep sacks are washed weekly or more often if needed.
 Each infant is assigned their own crib.
 Crib rails and mattresses are cleaned and disinfected weekly or more often if needed.

 Pre-toddlers (over 1-year-old) and Toddlers: The toddlers nap daily from approximately 12:30-2:30.
 Pre-toddlers will gradually be transitioned to this schedule.
 Child care licensing requires that written permission be obtained for children to sleep on a rest mat at age one.
 All toddlers sleep on their own rest mat.
-The CDL provides a sheet and blanket for each child which are washed weekly or more often if needed.
-Parents are also welcome to provide a blanket from home.
+Parents should bring all nap items in a sealed tote that fits in your child’s cubby.
+Totes will be sent home weekly for cleaning.
 If a child needs assistance to settle to sleep, teachers will sit with them, pat their backs or for younger children, rock them to sleep.
 The lights are dimmed and soft music is played at a low level to help relax children for nap time.
 Parents are encouraged to share information regarding how their child is put to sleep at home and any changes in their child’s sleep routines.
 Children who awaken will be allowed to leave their mat within a reasonable amount of time (within 2-3 minutes if unhappy or 15 minutes if content).

 Safe Sleep Practices: